emory-courses/ai-research-practicum/docs/ai_areas.md

 ## AI Research at Emory CS

 * Go to the [group page](https://canvas.emory.edu/courses/105451/groups) on Canvas, click the **Emory CS** tab, and select a professor.
-* Visit the [professor](ai_emorycs.md)'s webpages and interpret which research field(s) the professor focuses on.
+* Visit the [professor](ai_emorycs.md)'s webpages and check which research field(s) the professor focuses on.
-* Analyze the professor's publications to understand what research topics the professor is actively working on.
+* Read the professor's publications to understand what research projects the professor is actively working on.
+* For each group member, list two potential research ideas that you want to work with the professor.
+* Make slides for 5-min presentations.